Non-perturbative effects of deep-strong light-matter interaction in a mesoscopic cavity-QED system: Supplementary Material

 \subsection{Dimer behaviour within different external field scales}

-The energy and average value of the $z$-projection of the spin are the primary observables that we are interested in.
-In the main text we introduced the variable $d_k=\braket{\sigma_z^{k,j}}$ for each group, as the dimers within each group are indistinguishable.
-Here, $k$ denotes the group number and $j$ represents any dimer within the $k$-th group.
+The energy and average value of the $z$-projection of the effectvie spin are the primary observables that we are interested in.
+In the main text we introduced the variables $d_{(1,2)}=1/(N_{(1,2)})\sum_{i=1}^{N_{(1,2)}}\langle \sigma_{z}^{(1,2),i} \rangle$, and of the total system polarization $P=\langle S_z\rangle$.

-The most interesting quantity, however, is the average value of the $z$-projection of the total system polarization, denoted as $P=\braket{\hat{S}_z}=\sum_{jk}d_k=N_1 d_1 + N_2 d_2$.
 In Fig.~\ref{fig:3x3_full}, we illustrate the behavior of $d_1$ and $d_2$ in the ground state, depending on the external potential $v_{\text{ext}}$ acting on the second group of dimers~($N_2$).
-On the figure, we present nine combinations of dimer numbers within each group.
+In the figure, we present nine combinations of dimer numbers within each group.
 We observe an interesting feature in the behavior of the system's polarization $P$ as a function of the external potential $v_{\text{ext}}$ acting on the second group of dimers.
 For small values of $v_{\text{ext}}$, $P$ takes on only integer values in steps of two.
 This is because we have chosen $\hat{\sigma}$ as the spin operator, which discards the contribution of $1/2$ to the polarization.
-To illustrate this effect, we show on the upper panels the average value of the photon coordinate operator $\hat{q}$ up to a scaling factor chosen such that its average value coincides with $P$.
 We remark that this effect can only be observed when the external potential is small in magnitude.
 The situation on a large scale of $v_{\text{ext}}$ is shown in Fig.~\ref{fig:3x3_big_fields}.
 It should be noted that at high values of the external potential, the correct asymptotic behavior of the dimers can only be observed in the case of exact diagonalization.